AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 ## Why reading the text is not enough

-There is a structural reason for this, and it is worth stating carefully.

 A model producing a reasoning chain is satisfying two constraints at once.
 One is **fluency**: does this look like a well-formed continuation?
 The other is **coherence**: does this actually follow from what came before?
 Most of the time the two travel